cpucode/angularcli2template/README.md

 ## Development Restful server Db.Json Demo

 Run `npm run startall` to start both a dev server on port 4200  and a dev local restful server on port 3050.
 Navigate to `http://localhost:4200/actors`.
 This will redirect the request to a proxy server that is running and started on `http://localhost:3050` use proxy.conf.js to config the server fully.
 Actors returns a demo json file of actors who have appeared in starwars movies.
-I use `concurrently` to start both demo restful server is which `json-server` and the webpack dev server. as shown below :
+I use `concurrently` to start both the demo restful server `json-server` and the webpack dev server as shown below :

 "startall": "concurrently \"npm run rest\" \"npm run web\""